On the estimation of spatial density from mobile network operator data: Problem Formulation

+This general model includes, as a particular case, the approach considered in the earlier work \cite{ricciato16} where cell coverage was assumed to be on/off.
+In this case the variables $s_{ij} \in \{0,1\}$ are limited to take binary values, hence Eq. \eqref{eq:s2p} leads the non-zero elements to take fractional values $p_{ij} = 1/k_j$, meaning that all $k_j$ cells covering tile $j$ have the same probability of being selected.

-Tessellations fall into an even more special case of the above: as each point in space is covered by exactly one and only one cell ($k_j=1$) the assignment probabilities reduce to binary values $p_{ij} \in \left\{0,1 \right\} $.
-In other words, when cells are mutually non-overlapping, the data generating process becomes deterministic: the binary model matrix $\bm P$ after consolidation reduces to the identity matrix, and the estimation problem becomes trivial\footnote{For this reason, the estimation problem defined in the present contribution was not considered in past literature dealing with MNO data that, aside of a few exceptions, ended up considering implicitly or explicitly some variant of Voronoi tessellation for the geo-location stage.} as far as no external information is taken into account (such as, e.g., prior information in Bayesian settings as considered in \cite{benjamin2018}).
-In this contribution we focus on the more general (and non trivial) case of overlapping cells, with the understanding that the proposed solution will be applicable also to the special case of tessellations.
+Tessellations may be seen as a further special case of the particular on/off coverage case above: as each point in space is covered by exactly one and only one cell ($k_j=1$) the emission probabilities reduce to binary values $p_{ij} \in \left\{0,1 \right\} $.
+In other words, when cells are mutually non-overlapping, the data generating process becomes \emph{deterministic}: the binary model matrix $\bm P$ after consolidation reduces to the identity matrix, and the estimation problem becomes trivial as far as no external information is taken into account (such as, e.g., prior information in Bayesian settings as considered in \cite{benjamin2018}).
+In this contribution, we focus on the more general (and non trivial) case of overlapping cells, with the understanding that the proposed solution will be applicable also to the special case of tessellations.